nemaara/A_New_Order/README_egallager_mods.txt

-  difficulty, other misc. changes (e.g. copyediting and message captions), add additional fortifications on EASY, add snowshoes (2 plus a 3rd for Reumario), ensure Lorin knows race of unit she's killing, add a wild boar that Reumario can sacrifice for experience, update list of Dunefolk units that can become loyal 11 Council in Freetown: copyediting, and added message captions, ensure elves' abilities persist after advancing
+  difficulty, other misc. changes (e.g. copyediting and message captions), add additional fortifications on EASY, add snowshoes (2 plus a 3rd for Reumario), ensure Lorin knows race of unit she's killing, add a wild boar that Reumario can sacrifice for experience, update list of Dunefolk units that can become loyal.
+  For 1.7.0, dialogue at the end of the scenario should now vary based on which side is winning.
+11 Council in Freetown: copyediting, and added message captions, ensure elves' abilities persist after advancing
 12 Leaving Raedwood: turns/gold/income tweaks, use LIMIT_CONTEMPORANEOUS_RECRUITS,